After living here and learning from the mistakes a re-look at the guide for Indians coming to stay in Brussels.

 c.
 Butter for making ghee: Rochefort (blue pack which is unsalted).

 Look for butter made from milk (Beurre de lait).
 And nowhere on the pack you should find ‘Sel’ or ‘Doux’ (meaning salt in French and dutch respectively).
-Any cooking butter made from milk and which is not salted can be used for making ghee
+Any cooking butter made from milk and which is not salted can be used for

-d.
 If you are a vegetarian then before buying cheese check the ingredients on the pack.
 If it says it contains ‘Ouef’(eggs) or ‘Animale’(animal) then you might want to think over.
-I have read about how some cheese is made using rennet and ever since then I always ensure that I read the ingredients very carefully.
+I have read about

 e.
 The concept of drinking water from the tap is quite alein and my hygiene soul repels even to take a sip.
 So we buy bottled water from the stores.